leodambrosi/spacy-api-docker/README.md

 Please note that currently the dependency trees and word vectors are not being returned.

-## New in version 0.2
+## New in version 0.3
-- Updated to spaCy 1.2.0
+- Updated to spaCy 1.8.0
-- Support for batch processing of multiple texts
-- Certain token data can now be enabled/disabled
-- Added Makefile to easily run the API outside of Docker
-- To save space and increase start-up time, we do not download the word vectors
-- API port can be changed via a environmental variable ('PORT')
+- Default english language

 ## Usage